Thursday, June 19, 2008

 Oz Bio

 Oz has a Bachelor's Degree in Criminal Justice from the University of Tennessee at Chattanooga.
-He is the District Manager for National Flex, a national management company for facility maintenance on large retail stores and offices throughout the United States.
-National Flex is headquartered in Birmingham, Alabama.
-Oz is a songwriter who in his spare time is working on the next studio album for "Oz and Jaynes."
+He is the head estimator for Bigham Construction, a major General Contractor in the state of Alabama.
+Oz is also songwriter who in his spare time is working on the next studio album for "Oz and Jaynes."

 Jaynes Bio

-Mike Jaynes has been playing guitar for 24 years, 12 of them professionally.
-With "Oz and Jaynes" and other outfits, he has performed live over 1,000 times.
+Mike Jaynes has been playing guitar for 28 years, 15 of them professionally.
+With "Oz and Jaynes," "G2," "Galaxy Class," Archer and Tucker: A Space Odyssey," "Room," and other outfits including solo shows, he has performed live over 1,000 times.
 He specializes in Bluegrass flat picking, and experimental sampling is a feature of his live show.
-He now plays Martin guitars after his only guitar of the last eight years, a long suffering, trademark simple Seagull Cedar S-6 which goes by the name of Vyvyan, was retired from live performance.
-He has been sponsored by Seagull guitars for six years.
-Vyvyan has been a feature of Oz and Jaynes shows over the last eight years (mostly so fans could chart the progress of destruction to the beloved instrument, which they seemed to love to do).
+He exclusively plays Seagull guitars and has been sponsored by Seagull guitars for eight years.
+Vyvyan (his now retired and long-suffering S-6) has been a feature of Oz and Jaynes shows over the last ten years (mostly so fans could chart the progress of destruction to the beloved instrument, which they seemed to love to do).
+His new guitar, Lailoken, is showing heavy signs of abuse which grow weekly.

-He has degrees on the graduate level in English and American Literature and a master's in Creative Writing.
-He teaches writing and western humanities at the University of Tennessee at Chattanooga and his academic and creative publications have been published in the U.S., Canada, and England.
-Currently, his latest novel manuscript is being considered by a major U.S. agency and he is most hopeful as this will signal the end of his need to hold a job.
+He has degrees on the graduate level in English.
+He teaches writing, western humanities, adolescent literature, 20th century American literature, and women's studies at the University of Tennessee at Chattanooga and his academic and creative publications have been published in the U.S., Canada, and England.
+He is also a noted animal advocate who writes and speaks across the country on the plight of captive and performing elephants and sharks.
 He is obsessed with his dog Brutumnus, believes in extra-terrestrial intelligence, and spends his ample free time eating tangerines and avoiding press interviews involving Oz and Jaynes.
-He lives alone with his dog and uncounted books on an island fortress near Chattanooga, Tennessee."
+He lives alone with animals and uncounted books on an island fortress near Chattanooga, Tennessee."

 Vyvyan Bio